kev009/boo2pdf/README.boo2pdf.txt

 preset cache directory (~/.IBM/)

 Example Run Script:
---Note: This script requires Xvfb, xvfb-run, htmldoc.--
+--Note: This script requires Xvfb, xvfb-run, htmldoc--

 Take a look at convert.sh for an example run script.
 You will want to customize this to your system and take into account the notes below.